Relaxed Bell inequalities as a trade-off relation between measurement dependence and hiddenness: Tight models

 \section{Tight models}

-In this section, we show tightnesses of inequalities in both Propositions \ref{Thm:LB} and \ref{Thm:LUB}.
-To do this, we explicitly construct models of $p(\lambda|x,y)$ which attain the equalities there.
-Noting that there is always a local model which attains $C_{\rm opt}$, this also shows the tightness of Theorem \ref{thm:main}.
+In this section, we demonstrate the tightnesses of inequalities in both Propositions \ref{Thm:LB} and \ref{Thm:LUB} by constructing explicit models of $p(\lambda|x,y)$ that achieve the equalities.
+Since there is a local model with some $p(a|x,\lambda)$ and $ p(b|y,\lambda)$ that achieves $C_{\rm opt}$, this demonstrates the tightness of Theorem \ref{thm:main}.

-Note that the case $H=0$ trivially attains the bounds as we have \eqref{eq:trivialML}.
-In the following, we first show the tightnesses for the upper bounds in Proposition \ref{Thm:LUB} for the cases of $H=1,2$ and $H \ge 3$ in order.
+Note that the case $H=0$ trivially attains the bounds as shown in \eqref{eq:trivialML}.
+In the following, we show the tightnesses for the upper bounds in Proposition \ref{Thm:LUB} for the cases of $H=1,2$ and $H \ge 3$ in order.

 [Case $H=1$] Let $\Lambda = \{\lambda_1,\lambda_2\}$.
 Let $P_{xy} = (p(\lambda|x,y))_{\lambda \in \Lambda}$ be given by Table \ref{tab:TMH1} with a one parameter $p \in [0,1]$.
 For this model, we have $C_{\rm opt} = 2p+2$ and $M = 2p$.
 Hence, $C_{\rm opt} = M + 2$ where $M$ runs over $[0,2]$ for $p \in [0,1]$.